andrewrlonsdale/Dungeon-Coders/client/public/images/misc/team_quotes.md

 "I think we have too many commits guys." -- Andrew, Wednesday

 "We've got till 1.
 We'll be fine." -- Andrew @ 10:32

+"Commit to master" -- less than half-an-hour before presentations